Denis Walker: Return to Britain

 On 10 February 1982, Walker delivered a letter to Margaret Thatcher at 10 Downing Street highlighting the political situation in Zimbabwe.
 On 29 September 1986, Walker was the guest-of-honour at a Conservative Monday Club Foreign Affairs Committee Dinner at Bailey's Hotel, Gloucester Road, South Kensington, chaired by Richard Stallabrass, who had previously served in Rhodesia.
 He subsequently joined the club and joined the Executive Council as membership secretary in 1990.
 He also chaired the International Monarchist League.

 Other activities

 Walker was a trustee of the Zimbabwe-Rhodesia Relief Fund, a charity that describes itself as assisting "Zimbabwe Rhodesians throughout the world".
 He administered the International Monarchist League, the Monday Club, and other business activities from an office at Bishop's Stortford, Hertfordshire.

-Denis Walker was married to Jill Walker, who was born in South Africa, and had one son, Trevor Wilfrid Walker.
+Denis Walker was married to Jill Walker, who was born in South Africa, and had one son.

 On 1 November 1989, Walker produced a paper for the Monday club's Foreign Affairs Committee on Land Reform in Zimbabwe.
 In his last paragraph, he stated:

 Once the land has been redistributed, the commercial farms will be broken up, the remaining white farmers reduced by exile or imprisonment; Zimbabwe's government, already morally bankrupt, will decline towards economic collapse.

-Walker's predictions ultimately came to fruition decades later.
-Land reform in Zimbabwe led to the mass seizure of white farmers' land from the early 2000s onwards.
-His predictions about the decline towards economic collapse in the country were also accurate: Hyperinflation in Zimbabwe, which began in February 2007, ended in the cessation of the country printing its currency in April 2009.
 Denis Walker died on 8 January 2024 at the age of 90.